madebyzeus/windows-domain-troubleshooting/README.md

 # Windows Domain Troubleshooting

-This guide contains tips to trouble shoot and diagnose Windows related domain issues.
+This guide contains tips to troubleshoot and diagnose Windows related domain issues.

 Use this README as a guide.
 Each section provides help for Windows users.
 More will be added as issues arise.